Growth Trends for Related Jobs

 While coffee shops are often casual environments, managers may find the demands placed on them stressful.
 The shop and all employees must meet health and safety codes through practices such as washing hands and wearing gloves or hats if needed.
 Managers often work long hours since coffee shops open early and stay open on weekends.

 Coffee shop managers are part of the food service industry.
-The U.S. Bureau of Labor Statistics projects that employment of food service managers will decline 3 percent from 2010 to 2020.
-Difficult economic times and slower consumer spending will impact the jobs in this sector.
-Managers made an average salary of $48,130 in 2010.
+The U.S. Bureau of Labor Statistics projects that employment of food service managers will grow 15 percent from 2020 to 2030.
+Managers made an average salary of $56,590 in 2020.
 Those with degrees or a proven history of management success will be well-positioned for work.